Hot Air Balloons are Awesome!

 The hot air balloons participate in the Balloon Glow the evening before the race.
 This event allows spectators to walk among inflated balloons illuminated by their burners.
 In the darkness of the night, crowds of people pass through the field filled with hot air balloons anchored to the ground.
 They anxiously wait for them to burst into a lighted and glowing picture of stunning beauty.

-Throughout the evening, at intervals of somewhere around 5 to ten minutes, a loud horn is sounded to signal the balloon pilots to fire up their balloons.
+Throughout the evening, at intervals of somewhere around 5 to ten minutes, a loud horn is sounded.
+This is a signal to the balloon pilots to fire up their balloons.
 Seeing over 70 hot air balloons suddenly lighting up to pierce through the darkness is something of breath-taking beauty.
-Just for a few moments, it makes everyone forget that they are walking through a crowd in the dark, and somehow makes onlookers forget the problems of the day as they bask in the beauty of the massive glowing hot air balloons.
+Just for a few moments, it makes everyone forget that they are walking through a crowd in the dark.
+Somehow it makes onlookers forget the problems of the day as they bask in the beauty of the massive glowing hot air balloons.

-As I reflected on what I was seeing among the lighted balloons, I was reminded of a passage of scripture from the Bible that brings the “Balloon Glow” experience into a perspective that I could apply to life.
-In the Living Bible Translation of the Bible in Matthew the 5th chapter, the wording is so applicable when it says, “You are the world’s light—a city on a hill, glowing in the night for all to see.
+As I reflected on what I was seeing among the lighted balloons, I remembered a passage of scripture from the Bible.
+It brought the “Balloon Glow” experience into a perspective.
+In the Living Bible Translation of Matthew the 5th chapter, the wording is very applicable to what I saw.
+In that passage of scripture it says, “You are the world’s light—a city on a hill, glowing in the night for all to see.
 Don’t hide your light!
 Let it shine for all; let your good deeds glow for all to see, so that they will praise your heavenly Father.” ( Matthew 5:14-16 Living Bible) Wow!
-We as a body of believers in Christ are to be a “city on a hill, glowing in the night for all to see”, and we are to “let our good deeds glow for all to see, so that they will praise our heavenly Father.”
+We as a body of believers in Christ are to be a “city on a hill, glowing in the night for all to see”.
+We are to “let our good deeds glow for all to see, so that they will praise our heavenly Father.”